Guide to Disneyland Magic Key Annual Pass: 2026 Prices, Perks, Blockout Dates & Discounts

 I suspect there are going to be a lot of fans from Northern California, Nevada, and Utah salivating at the Enchant Magic Key.
 The lack of parking is not a big problem for visitors who stay in nearby hotels, and moving from 2 to 4 simultaneous reservations will also be huge and make this a better option than the Flex Pass.

-Ultimately, the biggest losers of Disneyland’s Magic Key Pass program will be locals who loved having the flexibility drop in for a few hours without any advance planning.
+Ultimately, the biggest losers of Disneyland’s Magic Key Pass program are locals who loved having the flexibility drop in for a few hours without any advance planning.
 Same-day reservations might be possible in the first few months or even year, but those will eventually dry up as more people purchase Magic Keys.

 When we were Disneyland locals, there were so many times we’d spontaneously visit with zero advance notice simply because we had nothing better to do–or for some limited purpose, like a weird new culinary concoction debuting at Pizza Port.
 That era is effectively over, and it’s going to be an adjustment for many locals, even if it is a net positive for the guest experience at Disneyland.